senecajs/seneca-mesh/README.md

 approaches.
 Base nodes are **not** used for service discovery.
 They serve only as a convenient means for new nodes to join the network.

+In the above example, UDP multicast was used by default.
+In production you'll need to choose a discovery mechanism suitable for your network.

 The [examples](/examples) folder contains code for this example, and other scenarios demonstrating more complex network
 configurations: